Who We Are

 • Creatives, performers, and “intellectualizers” who want to feel, not just think

-*Rae Buchanan is a an LGPC counselor under the clinical supervision of Dr. Tiffany Wicks, Ed.D., MS, LPC, LCPC, of Wicks Psychotherapy.
+Rae Buchanan is a an LCPC counselor in the state of Maryland.
+In DC, she is an LGPC counselor under the clinical supervision of Dr. Tiffany Wicks, Ed.D., MS, LPC, LCPC, of Wicks Psychotherapy.

 If you are located in the District of Columbia and seeking care from Rae, she may see you virtually through Wicks Psychotherapy.